-The Vancouver Fraser Port Authority is undertaking a roadwork project to widen and realign Commissioner Street to the north between Nanaimo Street and Slocan Street in order to make room for Canadian Pacific Railway (“CPR”) to add additional rail tracks.
-This project is being done to help support the capacity needed on the south shore to move goods, and it received funding in 2019 from the Government of Canada’s National Trade Corridors Fund.
+The Vancouver Fraser Port Authority is undertaking a roadwork project to widen and realign Commissioner Street to the north between Nanaimo Street and Slocan Street in order to make room for Canadian Pacific Railway (CP) to add additional rail tracks.
+This project is being done to help support the capacity needed on the south shore to move goods, and improve port operations.
+The project received funding in 2019 from the Government of Canada’s National Trade Corridors Fund.

 The project includes:

-- Removal of the old Columbia Containers grain elevator (COMPLETED)
+- Removal of the old Columbia Containers grain elevator (completed in early 2020)

 - Changes to Commissioner Street near Columbia Containers, includes shifting the road north, paving and adding a new lane